 Software stacks are becoming more complex, and the code bases are growing which, without taking any actions, will slow down your builds and make build failures harder and harder to debug.
 At the same time, there is great pressure to become more agile and release fast and often, which requires fast feedback cycles and thus fast builds.
 This friction and frustration start hurting the team.
 Why?

 Over the past several years as founder and CEO of Gradle, I have met with hundreds of build teams.
-In this post, I want to discuss root causes of this pain — both organizational issues and how technology gaps work against the build engineers and entire development team.
+In this post, I want to discuss the root causes of this pain — both organizational issues and how technology gaps work against the build engineer and entire development team.